What Is Marketing Attribution, and How Can It Help Your Business?

 Determining where leads and sales came from used to be nearly impossible unless you specifically asked customers how they heard about your business.
 Thanks to the advanced analytics available to Internet marketers, that’s no longer the case.

 With the right marketing attribution model, you can make better decisions regarding your strategy moving forward.
 In this post, I’ll discuss what exactly it is, and how you can choose the right attribution model for your business.

 What is marketing attribution?

 Marketing attribution means determining which of your marketing strategies gets the credit for generating traffic and leads.
 The concept is as old as marketing itself, but with traditional methods, it’s difficult to do accurately.

 Let’s say, for example, you own a shoe store and you want to attract more customers.
 You put an ad in the local paper, purchase a billboard, and hang flyers in nearby public places.
 You spend several days and a few hundred dollars on these tactics, and when the weekend rolls around, your store is packed!

-Now, let’s take a look at how marketing attribution works with online strategies.
+Now, let’s take a look at how digital marketing attribution works with online strategies.

 How does marketing attribution work?

-There are a few different tools you can use for marketing attribution, but in this post, I’ll stick to Google Analytics.
+There are a few different tools you can use for marketing attribution in digital marketing, but in this post, I’ll stick to Google Analytics.
 As one of the most well-known and widely used analytics platforms today, it’s a great place to start.